rakshakannu/rakshakannu/README.md

 - ⚡ Fun fact: ...
 -->

-I am a computer science undergraduate learning to code.
+I am a software engineer at BlackRock.

-I like writing algorithmic solutions to real world problems.
-Currently improving my DSA skills and working on a [few projects](https://rakshakannu.github.io/Resume/).
+Currently learning python and exploring design patterns.

 Checkout my articles on [DEV](https://dev.to/rakshakannu)